poonesh/growsumo-challenge/README.md

 # Usage
-Open up two terminal windows and type npm start and npm run separately.
+Open up two terminal windows and type `npm start` and `npm run server` separately.
+And then navigate to `http://localhost:5000`.

 # Challenge
 Hello :wave: